iherman/scribejs-postprocessing/README.md

 }
 ```

-The script avoids unnecessary network access by only generating the entries for _new_ (i.e., not yet processed) meetings; hence this file is stored in the group's repository.
-That file is updated at each run.
-The location of that file is part of the configuration.

-The [`assets/minute_processing.js`](https://github.com/iherman/scribejs-postprocessing/assets/minute_processing.js) file can be used by a client-side script to display the list of resolutions.
-See, for example, the [`browser_view/resolutions.html`](https://github.com/iherman/scribejs-postprocessing/browser_view/resolutions.html) file, with the corresponding [`browser_view/resolution_view.js`]((https://github.com/iherman/scribejs-postprocessing/browser_view/resolutions.html)) script.
+The resulting file can be used by a client-side script to display the list of resolutions.
+See, for example, the [EPUB WG deployment](https://www.w3.org/publishing/groups/epub-wg/Meetings/Minutes/resolutions), which uses the [client-side script](https://github.com/w3c/scribejs/blob/master/BrowserView/js/scribejs.js) generated from the separate [Typescript module](https://github.com/w3c/scribejs/tree/master/BrowserView/lib) in this repository.

-(The local `_minutes` and `_assets` directories in this repository are only for testing purposes.
-See also the [API documentation](https://iherman.github.io/scribejs-postprocessing/modules/_src_main_.html) for further details.)
+### Extracting and processing actions

+[scribejs](https://github.com/w3c/scribejs) adds the references to actions raised on the call into the JSON-LD metadata.
+This step extracts those actions and raises special issues on GitHub (the information stored in the metadata includes the reference to the GitHub repository).

+The configuration file contains a separate flag to switch this behavior on and off for each repository.

-## Extracting issue comments
+### Extracting and processing issue comments

 [scribejs](https://github.com/w3c/scribejs) adds special “directives” into the minutes (relying on a scribe feature) when a section (or subsection) discusses specific issues or pull requests.
 These directives are of the form: